What are the benefits of ACCESS?

 Does it cost money to attend ACCESS?
 How do I set up my travel and hotel arrangements?

-ACCESS is completely supported by MIT and the Dow Chemical Company.
-Participants will not have any out-of-pocket costs.
+ACCESS is supported by MIT and participants will not have any out-of-pocket costs.
 The ACCESS program staff will arrange for all travel and hotel accommodations.
 Participants will be contacted with further details once they have been accepted.

 What will I be doing for two whole days?